WHAT IS IT?

 Will there be food and drinks?

 Yes!
-We will be providing all meals (breakfast, lunch and dinner) and snacks so you can focus on making.
+We will be providing food, drinks and snacks so you can focus on making.

 Who can participate?